Master's Programs Admissions Requirements

 Step 7: Official Test Scores (MA in Counseling applicants, Only)

-The masters level programs require an entrance exam from either the GRE or the MAT.
+The Master's in Counseling program requires an entrance exam from either the GRE or the MAT.
 Applicants for the Master's in Human Services Counseling program do not need to submit exam scores.
 Waivers are only considered in the following instances: (Please keep in mind waivers are only considered for Master's program applicants.)

 - The applicant has an earned doctorate from a regionally accredited college or university

 - The applicant has completed another master's degree at Regent University with at least a 3.5 GPA

 - The applicant has at least ten years of professional work experience AND a GPA of 3.5 or higher from their last completed degree, from a regionally accredited college or university.